SSAR’s RENOWNED AUDIOVISUAL SHOWS

 This show, which features the herpetologists of the world, was commissioned by SSAR as part of its 25th anniversary celebration in 1982.
 Kraig Adler wrote the script and collaborated with David M. Dennis in creating the show.
 J. Eric Juterbock assisted in later revisions.
 The show is in two parts: (1) The herpetologists of the past, all deceased, the distinguished group of people who founded and developed our discipline, and (2) the current generation of herpetologists, perhaps not so distinguished-looking but very lively indeed!
 The change in the background music marks this difference in their appearance and style of work.

 This show focuses on species of amphibians and reptiles that are named for people.
 Some of these names are obvious, but others are not.
 The images are organized like a quiz: first, a photo or two of the animal appears, then comes a portrait of the person after whom the species was named, followed by a short pause to see if the viewer can guess the names of the species and person before the details are revealed.
 The show was written by Kraig Adler and technical collaboration was provided by David M. Dennis and J. Eric Juterbock.

-A new program in production: Herps of the Great American West
+A new program in production: Herps of the American Southwest

-For many years now, David M. Dennis and J. Eric Juterbock have made photographic excursions throughout the American West, supported by SSAR, to create a new herp-themed show that will debut at the society’s 2021 meeting at the University of Michigan in Ann Arbor.
-Following that showing, the new show will be posted on this website for all SSAR members to enjoy.
+For many years now, David M. Dennis and J. Eric Juterbock have made photographic excursions throughout the American West, supported by SSAR, to create a new herp-themed show.
+The show will debut at a future SSAR meeting, and it will then be posted on this website for all SSAR members to enjoy.